These DIY Velvet Pumpkins Are the Perfect Cozy Fall Accent

-Step 1: Prep Materials
+Step 1: Prep Velvet Pumpkin Materials

-Step 2: Cut Fabric
+Step 2: Cut Velvet Fabric

-Cut a two-inch wide hole where the pumpkin stem was located.
+Using a craft knife, cut a two-inch wide hole where the pumpkin stem was located.
 Then cut a circle out of your fabric that's large enough to fit around the pumpkin.
 You need the outside edges of the fabric to reach the stem area.
 Cut darts in fabric.

-Editor's Tip: A dart is a small fold that helps add shape to fabric.
+Editor's Tip: A dart is a small fold that helps add shape to the fabric.
 To make one, cut an elongated triangle on the edge of the fabric.
 We won't be sewing our darts, but they'll make it easier to create a pleated look around our pumpkin.

-Step 3: Glue Velvet
+Step 3: Glue Velvet to Pumpkin

 Step 4: Finish Fabric